 - Farkers do not approve of Alternative Medicine or Anti-vaccination.
 They have a special hatred for Jenny McCarthy, even though they drool over her tits.

 - Black Comedy: Nothing is sacred there.
 (Except Fark itself, and the founder, mods, and policies thereof.
 Step on those toes, and you'll find yourself on the wrong end of all manner of dickery.)

 - Bread, Eggs, Milk, Squick: Often, headlines are presented in the form of a setup and a multiple choice of what to do.
 Option c) will be inevitably be the squick.
 And it will also inevitably be what actually happened, since bread and eggs don't make for good Fark stories.
-This meme is so overused it's just as often subverted these days, with a) and b) being equally bizarre and outlandish (in which case the answer will be 'all of the above').
+This meme is so overused it's just as often subverted these days, with a), b), and c) being equally outlandish (in which case the answer will be d) all of the above).

 - Captain Obvious: Former KABC reporter Ric Romero is Captain Obvious to Farkers (due to his habit of stating the blindingly obvious or investigating something long after its time has passed).
 He is aware of his 'fame' and seems to enjoy it.

 - Don't Explain the Joke: "Oh, it's funny because Drew went to Kentucky, and thus hates Duke and repeatedly says the phrase whenever they lose."

 - "Gene Masseth" is just an ordinary name.
 Farkers like to pretend it has some obscene double meaning (like "Heywood Jablome") to troll people who are afraid to admit they don't get the joke.

 - Double Meaning: Used regularly in the headlines.
 "I was wondering what was wrong with this <insert out of control vehicle or unusual flying object here> when it struck me".